 - In the message that appears, read the content and click OK.

 Parameter Description Clone Source Type Set the value to Backup Set.
-Clone Backup Set Select the backup set that you want to restore from the drop-down list.
+Clone Backup Set Select the backup set that you want to manage from the drop-down list.
 Region The region where the source ApsaraDB for Redis instance is deployed is automatically selected and cannot be changed.
-Zone Select a zone from the region.
-Zones are geographic locations within a region.
-Each zone contains independent power supply and network resources.
-To minimize the network latency between an ECS instance and an ApsaraDB for Redis instance that are deployed in the same zone, connect them through an internal network.Note To implement zone disaster recovery, you can deploy the ApsaraDB for Redis instance across multiple zones.
+Zone Select a zone within the region.
+Each region has multiple isolated locations that are known as zones.
+Each zone has its own independent power supply and network.
+To minimize the network latency between an ECS instance and an ApsaraDB for Redis instance that are deployed in the same zone, connect them through an internal network.Note To implement zone-disaster recovery, you can deploy the ApsaraDB for Redis instance across multiple zones.
 Network Type

 - VPC: A virtual private cloud (VPC) is an isolated network with higher security and better performance than a classic network.
-We recommend that you select the VPC network type.
+We recommend that you select a VPC.

-- Classic Network: Cloud services in the classic network are not isolated.
+- Classic Network: Cloud services in a classic network are not isolated.
 Access to cloud services within a classic network is controlled by security groups or whitelists of these cloud services.

 - The ApsaraDB for Redis instance must be of the same network type as the ECS instance to be connected.
 Otherwise, these instances cannot communicate over an internal network.